Enjoy the pristine Oxford sky with some of the best naked eye views of the Milky Way.

 Facilities: Toilet

 Walk up from the car park, over the bridge, into the private honey farm, and past the unpowered lodge.
 There you will find yourself at the entrance to Mount Oxford Conservation Area.
 As always, check the Department of Conservation website prior to going.
 Take a torch to guide you.
 You may come across groups and scouts who use the park in the weekend.
 Note there is limited cell phone coverage in the park.
+Please note the last 800m is a shingle road.

 If you are visiting between mid-April and mid-September, treat yourself to a telescopic view of the southern sky at the Oxford Observatory.
 Find out more and check out viewing times here.